SmithEcophysLab/ecophys_sp2019/user_guide.md

 Note: if you have trouble opening any files on your machine, please let Nick know and he can get you sorted out.

-## How do I download individul files without using Git?
+## How do I download individual files without using Git?
 For .pdf and .pptx files:
 1. From the GitHub page, click on the file you want to download.
 2. Click the "Download" button near the top of the file.